Shereminskiy/SPATemplate/README.md

 http://www.dev-metal.com/super-simple-vagrant-lamp-stack-bootstrap-installable-one-command/

-backend folder for server app with link /api/
+backend folder is for server app which works by link /api/